 By Virusha Subban

-Virusha Subban is a Partner specialising in Customs and Trade, and Head of the Tax Practice at Baker McKenzie in Johannesburg
+Virusha Subban is the Partner Specialising in Customs and Trade, and Head of the Tax Practice at Baker McKenzie Johannesburg

 By Kestér Kenn Klomegâh